matteoferla/pyfurby/README.md

 However, there were lots of problems and differences.
 Namely

-* the code here is IMO cleaner, along with extra functionality
+* the code here is different
 * the components are squeezed in differently
 * gyroscope